top of page

 Zero metaphorical/figurative language.

-A book without metaphor has the overall effect of coming off too “serious.”
-The author doesnt give us any clues unto how she thinks or feels about the events, so we are left tot determine that she takes the events for exactly what they are.
-Another way of saying this is that she takes the events, characters, plot, setting—all developed here by the writer—at face value.
-If everything is so serious, to the point we can't even joke about it apparently, because we never do, we are left to compare the events of this novel to other serious events, like the wars currently raging today, or our own personal tragedies.
+The overall effect being that it comes off as overly “serious.”
+If everything is so serious, we are left to compare the events of this novel to other events, like the wars currently raging today, or our own personal tragedies.
 The aggregate result is that the book is not as serious as it appears.
 Maybe it isn’t meant to be, in which case, it wasn’t executed in the author’s intended way.

-With nothing to interpret, we only to judge.
+As for the complete lack of metaphor, it offers nothing for us to interpret, only to judge.
 Do you like Peter?
 Do you share Naomi’s opinions on things?
-Think Ivan is a totally relatable human being?
 If so, great!
 If not, then you’ll probably not like them.
-You find yourself hoping that something crazy happens to them, just to remind you that these are just "fictional" characters, at least I hope so.
-But the thing is: They’re not literary characters; depitcted as they are they are personality types.
+They’re not literary characters but personality types.
 Surface level.
-Face value.
-Attractive Face.
-Cashmere sweater.
-A sexual encounter every twenty pages.
-Damn, describing it like this no wonder it's so popular... but for someone with seemingly allegorical (socioeconomic) intentions, it’s very strange to provoke so little abstract thought.
+For someone with seemingly allegorical (socioeconomic) intentions, it’s very strange to provoke so little abstract thought.

 If you never joke around, if you have no sense of humour, it’s not only not as fun—assuming, as I do, that reading should be fun—but there’s something untrustworthy in a person devoid of goofs.
 Crackin jokes let’s the reader know that you don’t really think everything you believe is totally true, cuz, like, how could it be?
 Nobody’s perfect.
 Part of the joy of books is sharing in that communal notion that nobody has it 100% right.
-The tragic sins we commit even when we try our best to be good.
 That’s part of the joy in life.
-Rooney definitely understands this, but we seriously wonder if she had any joy in writing this book.
-It's too workwomanlike.
+It’s not so accurate to say there is no joy in this book, because there is, but those moments are only for the characters, not this reader (and I wonder, did this give the author any joy??).
 Ms Rooney has set herself a problem to solve: Write a novel; and she’s used her keen intelligence to go about explaining things, filling gaps as if a novel is a crossword puzzle, or… dare I say, a chessmatch.
 The thing is, it aint tho.

 In interviews Rooney speaks of her “duty” when writing, and I’m reminded of Oscar Wilde’s pithy takedown of Henry James for his apparent duty to writing.
 God, no one cares about your “duty”; they want to read a good book.
 I’d give anything to read Oscar Wilde’s review of Intermezzo!